Predictive analytics in retail:

 6

-After your solution is up and running, we use user feedback and new data to continuously fine-tune your predictive analytics system.
+Once the solution is up and running, the support team uses user feedback and new data to continuously fine-tune the predictive analytics system.

 Top 5 predictive analytics platforms for retail